Glarus Alps: Geography

 The main chain of the Glarus Alps can be divided into six minor groups, separated from each other by passes, the lowest of which exceeds 7,500 ft.
 The westernmost of these is the Crispalt, a rugged range including many peaks of nearly equal height.
 The highest of these are the Piz Giuv (3,096 m) and Piz Nair.
 The name Crispalt is given to a southern, but secondary, peak of Piz Giuv, measuring 3,070 m.
-West of the main group is the Rienzenstock, while a northern outlyer culminates in the Bristen.
+West of the main group is the Rienzenstock, while a northern outlier culminates in the Bristen.
 East of the Crispalt, the Chrüzli Pass separates this from the rather higher mass of the Oberalpstock (3,328 m).

 Here occurs a partial break in the continuity of the chain.
 The crest of the snowy range connecting the Oberalpstock with the Tödi nowhere sinks to 9,000 feet, but makes a sweep convex to the north, forming a semicircular recess, whose numerous torrents are all poured into the Rhine through the Val Russein below Disentis.
 Two glacier passes lead over this part of the chain — one to west, over the Brunnigletscher to the Maderanertal; the other to the north-east, over the Sand Glacier, to the Linthal.